1024gs/build-scripts/README.md

 Avoid bundling and develop in a more old-school way.

-Look at the scripts and scripts-tests folders.

-The whole repository is meant to be cloned and start the development.
+Clone the repository and start the development.

 # Tasks